 Create a to-‐do-‐list.
 Analyze your responsibilities, schedule and routine tasks in order to prioritize them accordingly.
-The path for your inner peace can cross from putting those unnecessary task to the bottom of your list or eliminate them for good.
+The path for your inner peace can cross from putting that unnecessary task to the bottom of your list or eliminating them for good.

 5.Accept the things you can't change:

 Don’t try to control the uncontrollable!
-Death of a loved one, economic recessions, loss of health are examples of stress sources that cannot be prevented or controlled most of the times.
-In such cases, even it might be difficult, accepting the tings as they are can be the only way to cope with the stress.
+Death of a loved one, economic recessions, loss of health are examples of stress sources that cannot be prevented or controlled most of the time.
+In such cases, even it might be difficult, accepting the things as they are can be the only way to cope with the stress.